MicrosoftDocs/memdocs/memdocs/intune/enrollment/macos-enroll.md

 VMware Fusion is only supported on Intel Macs.
 See the VMware customer connect website for more information about [editing the .vmx file for your VMware Fusion VM](https://kb.vmware.com/s/article/1014782).

 ### Apple Silicon
-No changes are required for virtual machines running on Apple Silicon hardware.
+No changes are required for VMs running on Apple Silicon hardware.
 Parallels Desktop is supported on Macs with Apple Silicon, so if you set up a VM this way, you don't need to modify the hardware model ID or serial number.

 ## User-approved enrollment